-What is the most popular item on the menu?
+What is the most popular menu item?

 It’s tough to narrow it down, but a few favorites are the Hog Wings, Pork Rind Nachos (We make our own pork rinds in-house) and the Hawg Dog.
 It’s a hot dog with pulled pork.
 Really, though, the meats are unbeatable.
 We smoke everything onsite with locally sourced hickory.